uds-se/FormatFuzzer/README.md

 The generator will then uniformly pick one of the good known values to use for the new instance.
 We also allow the choice of an evil value which is not one of the good known values with small probability 1/128.
 This feature can be enabled or disabled any time by using the method `set_evil_bit`.

-All the random choices taken by the generator are done by calling the `rand_int` method.
+All the random choices taken by the generator are done by calling the `rand_int()` method.
 ```
 long long rand_int(unsigned long long x, std::function<long long (unsigned char*)> parse);
 ```
 When running the program as a generator, this method samples an integer from 0 to x-1 by reading bytes from the random buffer.
-When running the program as a parser, this method uses the `parse` function to find out which random bytes must be present in the random buffer in order to generate the target file, and then writes those bytes to the random buffer.
+When running the program as a parser, this method uses the `parse()` function to find out which random bytes must be present in the random buffer in order to generate the target file, and then writes those bytes to the random buffer.
-The `parse` function receives as an argument the buffer at the current position of the file and must then return which value would have to be returned by the current call to `rand_int` in order to generate this exact file configuration.
+The `parse` function receives as an argument the buffer at the current position of the file and must then return which value would have to be returned by the current call to `rand_int()` in order to generate this exact file configuration.

+TODO: Have a way to express such changes that allows to edit `.bt` files without having to re-apply them again and again.